ProjectTau/Search/README.md

 2. How close together are the words that were searched for.
 3. Which section of the text contains the words
 4. Domain Ranking
+- Calculation for every domain u <h3>Domain Ranking = ∑ df<sub>u</sub></h3> where pf it the domain frequency of u.
 - How frequently is the domain visted by our search engine users.
-- How many domains link to this domain, their domain ranking
+- How many domains link to this domain, their frequency.
 5. Page Ranking
+- Calculation for every page u <h3>Page Ranking = ∑ pf<sub>u</sub></h3> where pf it the page frequency of u.
 - How frequently is the domain visted by our search engine users.
-- How many pages link to this page, their page ranking
+- How many pages link to this page, their frequency.

 ## Web Crawlers